Referral Indicators

 Visual perception

-• Cannot complete puzzles/block designs appropriate to child’s age
+• Has trouble completing puzzles/block designs appropriate to child’s age

 • Difficulty copying shapes, numbers, letter formations